donghao1393/mcp-dbutils/docs/en/installation-platform-specific.md

 - Python 3.10 or higher
 - pip or uv package manager
-- Homebrew (recommended for installing database client libraries)
+- Homebrew (recommended for installing Python)

 ### Installation with uv (Recommended)